Ajouad/streamlit-laliga/README.md

 pip install -U -r requirements.txt

-## Launching the web app
-Detailed instructions on launching the Streamlit web app are provided in the repository.
-Ensure you've set up everything as mentioned above.

 ## Launching the Web App using Docker
 To run the Streamlit web app using Docker, follow these steps: